Everett Building (Manhattan): Facade

 The Everett Building's facade consists primarily of white terracotta panels.
 There are eight vertical architectural bays facing Park Avenue South and six bays facing 17th Street.
 There are storefronts at ground level.
 Starting at the second level, most of the bays are divided into three windows, except for the second-to-northernmost bay on the Park Avenue South facade, which only has two window bays.

 On the southern and eastern facades, the ground and second floors comprise the base of the building.
 These floors have a facade with rusticated architectural piers containing several rows of textured masonry blocks.
 Above the second floor is a decorated cornice with metopes and triglyphs.
 The facade outside the third story contains ornamented vertical piers and pilasters, with decorated capitals at their tops, and a frieze runs above the third story.
 The fourth through 14th stories comprise the building's vertical "shaft" section.
 The exterior contains raised vertical mullions on the outer edges of the piers, as well as raised horizontal spandrel beams on the outer edges of the spaces between the windows on each floor, creating a grid-like pattern.
 The facade of the "shaft" is topped by a belt course above the 14th floor.
 The 15th and 16th floors contain orange and green terracotta decoration.
 Rectangular orange panels are placed on the space between floors, as well as on the piers between architectural bays, while circular green panels are placed in the middle of the piers between each floor, at the midpoints between four rectangular panels.
 An intricately molded cornice is located above the 16th floor.

 The northern and western facades consist of white buff brick with windows on the 9th through 17th floors, and have very little ornamentation.

+History of Site

+Everett House was a premier, 5-story 1853 hotel in New York City.